Bong-Ki Han

 He pioneered WonHwaDo not only across most parts of his homeland Korea but also across stretches of Europe as well.
 A fiery, philosophical and sometimes controversial character meant that it was often his character as well as his skill that attracted many disciples.
 As a martial artist he took from Miyamoto Musashi's idea that true mastery only comes about when one is able to master art, calligraphy, dance as well as other aspects of daily life.
 Therefore, WonHwaDo attracted not only those interested in self-defense but also those interested in dance as well as other aspects of Korean Culture such as meditation and Korean style Yoga.

 Biography

 Bong-Ki Han was born in Osaka, Japan 26 April 1944.
-After the Korean War ended Bong-Ki Han returned to his homeland and settled in Masan, GyeongSangDo (Korean: 경상도; also Gyeongsang-do; Hanja: 慶尙道).
+After the Korean War ended Bong-Ki Han returned to his homeland and settled in Masan, Gyeongsang Province.
 Bong-Ki Han was an avid student of the martial arts and trained in Judo a lot in this period.
 Bong-Ki also trained in the sport of Horizontal Bar which gave him an abnormal grip and core strength which he later applied to his techniques.
-During his military service he met TaeKwonDo masters and exchanged skills with them.
+During his military service he met taekwondo masters and exchanged skills with them.
 After he finished his military service, Bong-Ki Han went to the mountains and spent time with a Buddhist priest to develop his mind and spirit.